ing-bank/doing-cli/docs/reference/config_file.md

 | Optional Parameter      | Description |
 | ----------------------- | ------------------------------------ |
 | `default_workitem_type` | The default work item type used when creating work items.
 Should be one of "Bug", "Epic", "Feature", "Issue", "Task", "Test Case", "User Story".
 Defaults to "User Story" if not specified.
 | `default_reviewers` | The default reviewers assigned when creating pull requests.
 Space separated list of user emails.
+Note they are case-sensitive.. find your own with `az ad signed-in-user show --query 'mail'`
+| `verbose_shell` | When set to 'true', will print every shell command `doing` runs for you in the background.
+Meant for debugging and interested developers.

 ## Using environment variables